nirmalshah20519/Data_Mining_CP3_T02/README.md

-## Overview:
+## Task 3 Predicting the Winner:

-This machine learning project focuses on predicting the finalists and winners of the ICC Cricket World Cup 2023.
+This task focuses on predicting the winners of the ICC Cricket World Cup 2023.
 The project is divided into Exploratory Data Analysis (EDA) and Model Building phases.

 ## Exploratory Data Analysis (EDA):